nurindahpratiwi/nurindahpratiwi/README.md

 <h1 align="center">Hi 👋, I'm Wi</h1>
-<h3 align="center">Been interesting with AI/ML since the name is data mining.
+<h3 align="center">Been interesting with AI/ML since 2013.
 A freelancer on CodePolitan as a mentor.</h3>

 - 🔭 I’m currently making content for CodePolitan